ondine/jekyll-style-guide/_docs/config.md

 ### The format

-Config files should be YAML.
+Configuration files, or **config** files configure the parameters and initial settings for Jekyll.
+This configuration file should be in YAML (YAML Ain't Markup Language) a human friendly data serialization standard for all programming languages.
+The base configuration file for all Jekyll projects is `config.yml`

 ### Arrays

-Prefer multi-line arrays for readability and version control purposes.
+Jekyll prefer multi-line arrays for readability and version control purposes.

 Good: